kaiorosa1/100-days-of-code/log-r2.md

 ### Day 12: May 18, 2019

-**Today's Progress**: I have coded a bit more o the Drum Machine project, I'm now deciding what it is gonna be a compoment itself or not.
+**Today's Progress**: I have coded a bit more on the Drum Machine project, I'm now deciding what it is gonna be a compoment itself or not.
 I'm first making sure I follow the User stories first and then my project's gonna take its own shape.

 **Thoughts**: Designing is the hardest part and in theory I love thinking about the components and everything but in practice I feel that is very time-demanding and it should be but for my mini projects I like to get my hands dirty because I already have the step by step to follow.
 I love freeCodeCamp and I can stress this enough I feel that changed my mindset for the better when it comes to coding and creating stuff.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/drum-machine-fcc/commit/a0a3ce70c7810cc4fbb9499ed3ddfc4f6a6f92fa)

+---

+### Day 13: May 19, 2019

+**Today's Progress**: I've coded on the Drum Machine project.
+I created new Components because I think it's gonna be use to manage the functionality I want to implement.
+Visually it's the same but I will obviously change that later on.

+**Thoughts**: When I made my 100 Days of Code plans I didn't include days where I would be reading more code than actually code.
+I think you get better at planing with time.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/drum-machine-fcc/commit/1e94fde8bf0c394106183e9f39bf7517855e5509)

 ---